Get set with the right nursing bra for post-pregnancy.

 Stage 3: Third Trimester

-Your breast size during the eight to ninth month stage of pregnancy will most likely be your nursing cup from when the baby is one month old until you introduce solids (your breast size will reduce then due to weight loss and less feeds therefore less milk production).
+Your breast size during the eight to nine month stage of pregnancy will most likely be your nursing cup size from when the baby is one month old until you introduce solids (your breast size will reduce then due to weight loss and less feeds, therefore, less milk production).
 This is the perfect time to get yourself fitted for a nursing bra (around 36/37 weeks).

-Stage 4: Immediately post birth (Baby is 0 to 4 weeks)
+Stage 4: Immediately post-birth (baby is 0 to 4 weeks)

-Stage 5: 4+ weeks post pregnancy/breastfeeding
+Stage 5: Four+ weeks post-pregnancy/breastfeeding

-Stage 6: Continuing breast feeding with solids and weaning
+Stage 6: Continuing breastfeeding with solids and weaning

 Find your perfect fit: where to get measured

-Sheer, Shop 310, 3F, Landmark Atrium, Central, Hong Kong, 2388 2876, sheer.com.hk
+Sheer, Shop 310, 3F, Landmark Atrium, Central, Hong Kong, 2388 2876, www.sheer.com.hk

 Linea Negra Maternity